danielcbit/apcctrl/doc/manual/maintaining_ups.rst

 The instructions for resetting the battery constant are as follows:

-1. Shutdown the apcupsd daemon;
+1. Shutdown the apcctrl daemon;
 2. Run apctest;
 3. Choose option 6 to enter terminal mode;
 4. Enter Y (UPS should respond SM);